iamartemlaptev/everwallet-jp/README.md

-# 👋 Welcome to EVER Wallet
+# 👋 Welcome to EVER Wallet test

 The [Broxus team](https://broxus.com/) welcomes you to the Gitbook EVER Wallet page!\
 On the pages of this space you will find everything you need to know to use [EVER Wallet](https://l1.broxus.com/everscale/wallet).